Three different types of lab-grown diamond rings, yellow gold, rose gold and white gold metal types.

 Cons

 White gold can be worked just as well as its yellow and rose-colored counterparts, so there are no significant drawbacks.
-However, the rhodium may have to be replated some years down the track.
+However, a white gold ring may have to be replated some years down the track.
 If you use hand sanitizer or are exposed to water containing chlorine often, you will need to polish and replate in rhodium more often.
 For those who don’t want to deal with that maintenance should consider platinum as an alternative.

 The Pros and Cons of Platinum